ans-group/docs.ukfast.co.uk/source/network/firewalls/createvpn.md

-# How do I set up a VPN if I have a dedicated firewall?
+# Setting up a VPN on a dedicated UKFast firewall

 You can still use a VPN with a dedicated firewall, simply follow the steps below to set one up.